boyiguo1/Tutorial-Sim_Cluster_Composer/README.md

 *n* ∈ {5, 10, 50, 100, 500, 1000, 5000, 10000} from independent and
 identical Poisson distribution with mean *λ* = 3, and calculate the sample mean *X̄* of the *n* random sample.
-This process is repeated for 100000 times to generate a heuristic distribution of *X̄*.
-We hypothesize this heuristic distribution should closely match to a normal distribution of mean 3 and variance 3, particularly when *n* grows larger.
-To examine our hypothesis, we record the mean, median, variance of the heuristic distribution.
+This process is repeated for 100000 times to generate a empirical distribution of *X̄*.
+We hypothesize this empirical distribution should closely match to a normal distribution of mean 3 and variance 3, particularly when *n* grows larger.
+To examine our hypothesis, we record the mean, median, variance of the empirical distribution.
 This concludes as one replication, and we have *n*<sub>it</sub> = 1000 replications for each setting of *n*.

 To put the simulation study in the context of the pipeline, we have